sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 # **UpdateChildDomain**
 > void UpdateChildDomain (string childAuthKey, string domainName, UpdateChildDomain updateChildDomain)

-Updates the sender domain of reseller's child based on the childAuthKey and domainName passed
+Update the sender domain of reseller's child based on the childAuthKey and domainName passed

 ### Example
 ```csharp